- Common Name

 USFWS: No data

-- During the day, frogmouths usually sleep in a sedentary position, when disturbed they raise their head and stiffen their body, simulating a branch.
+During the day, these birds usually sleep in a sedentary position.
+When disturbed, they raise their head and stiffen their body, simulating a branch.
 This behavior is called "stumping."

 Ecology and Conservation

 Tawny frogmouths are abundant throughout their range, but are often killed or injured on the roads during feeding.